2008 Meretz leadership election: Campaign

 After Oron declared that he would run for party leader, incumbent party leader Yossi Beilin withdrew from the election.

 Election system and conduct

 The election was open to all members of the party.
 If no candidate had secured an outright majority of the vote in the initial round, a runoff election would have been held.

 On the day of the election, Cohen filed a complaint with the party's election committee alleging irregularities at some polling stations.
-Gal-On demanded that three polling stations located in Deir al-Asad have their votes discounted, alleging that her campaign's representatives were blocked from overseeing the voting there and were physically assaulted.
+Galon demanded that three polling stations located in Deir al-Asad have their votes discounted, alleging that her campaign's representatives were blocked from overseeing the voting there and were physically assaulted.

 Results

 Around 75% of party members participated in the election.
 Oron won the outright majority required to forgo a runoff election, winning the party's leadership outright in the initial round of voting.